daniel5gh/blog/_posts/2015-01-15-python-data-pipeline.markdown

 ## Introduction

-When you need to process a large amount of data, chaining [python generators][1] is a nice way to setup processing pipelines.
-Advantage of this method are that you have fine grained control over memory usage and it provides an easy way of defining the pipelines.
+When you need to process a large amount of data, chaining [python generators][1] is a nice way to set up processing pipelines.
+Advantage of this method are that you have fine-grained control over memory usage, and it provides an easy way of defining the pipelines.

 At the end of this post we can define pipelines as follows: